-Cood Frider T
+Cood Eridor

 Good Friday

-Memorial Day
+Memorial Day Independence Day

 Independence Day

 Labor Day

-Thanksgiving Day
+Thanksgiving Day ng.

 Day after Thanksgivii ng

 Christmas Day

-Should any of these days fal I on a Saturday, the holiday will be observed on
+Should any of these days fal Il on a Saturday, the holiday will be observed on

 Friday; if the holiday falls on a Sunday, the holiday will be observed on Monday.

-New Year's Eve is also a paid d holiday if it falls on a regular work day.
+New Year's Eve is also a paid holiday if it falls on a regular work day.

+New Year's Eve is also a paid

-Easter Sunday is considered a paid holiday for kitchen employees who are
+Faster Sunday is considered a paid holiday for kitchen employees who are

-required to work.
-Kitchen e mployees who are required to work on Easter
+• employees who are required to work on Easter

-Sunday will receive straight time pay for the hours worked in addition to the
+time pay for the hours worked in addition to the

 regular holiday pay.

+, , ,

-For the convenience of emp loyees, the College's observance of the Christmas
+For the convenience of emp ployees, the College's observance of the Christmas

 holiday will differ from year to year according to the day of the week on which

 Christmas falls:

 When Christmas falls on Paid holidays are:

 Sunday Monday and Tuesday

 Monday Monday and Tuesday

 Tuesday Monday, Tuesday, Wednesday

 Wednesday Tuesday, Wednesday, Thursday

 Thursday Wednesday, Thursday, Friday

 Friday Thursday and Friday

 Saturday Friday and Monday

-exempt employees on the active payroll of the
+Holiday Pay.
+Full-time non- exempt employees on the active payroll of the

-G . een scheduled to work had the day not been a
+een scheduled to work had the day not been a

-scheduled holiday, are eligib ple for holiday pay.
+ole for holiday pay.
 Full-time non-exempt

-employees who would not b be scheduled to work on an observed holiday do not
+be scheduled to work on an observed holiday do not

+I employees who would not r ·

+s-inne and remodraty employees are not envirte or t

 qualify for holiday pay.
-Part t-time and temporary employees are not eligible for
+Part paid holidays. t-time and temporary employees are not engine for

-paid holidays.
+qualify for holiday pay.
+Part paid holidays.

-1 ı

-· bliday pay will receive an amount equivalent to the

-All employees eligible for ho bliday pay will receive an amount equivalent to the d have received had the holiday been a regular
+qualify for holiday pay.
+Part paid holidays.
+All employees eligible for ho oliday pay will receive an amount equivalent to the

+qualify for holiday pay.
+Part paid holidays.
+All employees eligible for ho

-Employees required to work on an observed holiday will receive straight-time pay for all hours worked, in addition to the regular holiday pay for which the are eligible.
+Employees required to work on an observed holiday will receive straight-tim pay for all hours worked, in addition to the regular holiday pay for which the are eligible.
 13.20 VACATION Employees assigned to work a regular schedule of 36 hours or more per wee are eligible for vacation. k Vacation will be prorated at the time of hire.
 For example, if a non-exempt (hourly) employee begins work in the month of June, the employee would be granted five (5) days of vacation until January 1st.
 On January 1st of the following year, the employee would be granted ten (10) days of vacation.
 Furthermore, if an exempt employee begins work in the month of June, the employee would be granted seven and a half (7.5) days of vacation until January 1st.
 On January 1st of the following year, the employee would be granted fifteen (15) days of vacation. e Vacation hours are granted on January 1st each year.
-Vacation is granted ba on years of service as indicated below. sed Vacation may be taken with the supervisor's approval.
-Desired vacation tim should be scheduled (or planned) with the employee's supervisor to ensure sufficient number of employees are present to operate College business.
+Vacation is granted based on years of service as indicated below.
+Vacation may be taken with the supervisor's approval.
+Desired vacation time should be scheduled (or planned) with the employee's supervisor to ensure a sufficient number of employees are present to operate College business.
 All employees, including faculty, must be present during student orientation week, during the first week of classes, and during the final exam week of the Fall and Spring semesters in order to meet the needs of the College at these critical times.
 Exceptions to this policy require prior authorization by the employee's supervisor, in consultation with the Vice President for Operation and Finance or the corresponding Vice President.
 13.20.01 Vacation schedule for all full time exempt and non-exempt employees (effective January 1, 2022): 0 - 2 years of service 15 days 2+ years of service 20 days